 “I used to used to flash on the telly, and I’d sweat so much I had to wear sanitary pads under my armpits,” she confessed.

 “When I first told people this, they were horrified.
 But I don’t care.

 “I interviewed my ultimate teenage crush, Jon Bon Jovi, with the pads under my armpits.
 At the time I was divorced and thought, well, ‘maybe…’ But then the heavy sweats came – but not for Jon Bon Jovi!”

-Now Andrea has written a book, Confessions of a Menopausal Woman, in which she discusses how the menopause has changed her sex life with husband, Nick Feeney.
+In her book Confessions of a Menopausal Woman Andrea discusses how the menopause has changed her sex life with husband, Nick Feeney.